btc-script-explorer/scantool/docs/rest-api/v1/input.md

                 "sequence": 0
         }

-***

-## Example 2

-A P2SH-P2WSH input.
+## A P2SH-P2WSH Input

 This is the only spend type that includes two serialized scripts.
 The previous output is P2SH, so the input script contains a redeem script.
 It is also a wrapped P2WSH transaction, so the segregated witness contains a witness script.

 InputRequest